SiGMobileUIUC/HelloWorldiOS/README.md

 ```

 Much better.
 Looking back at what we did before though, I think the vertical spacing on the background was fine.
 See if you can find a **property** to make your text look like this:

 <img src="https://github.com/SiGMobileUIUC/HelloWorldiOS/blob/master/Resources/Images/FinalProduct.png" width="250">

+Done?
+Awesome.
+Press `CMD+R` to launch the simulator and watch your app show up on a virtual iPhone!

+In the next tutorial, we'll add some new elements to our view to show you a more complex app.